Taygetus: Political

 Taygetus overlooks the cities of Sparta and Kalamata, whose skyline it dominates.
 The mountain range lies within the prefectures of Arcadia, Laconia and Messenia.
-Taygetus is crossed by Greek National Road 82, which links Kalamata to Sparti and separates Northern Taygetus from the Central Range.
+Taygetus is crossed by Greek National Road 82, which links Kalamata to Sparta and separates Northern Taygetus from the Central Range.
 The Rindomo Gorge separates the Central Range from Southern Taygetos.
 The section of Taygetus that forms the backbone of the Mani Peninsula is also known as Saggias, and is often not considered part of Taygetus.
 The central part of the mountain range is commonly called "Skoteini Plevra", which means "the dark side" because the villages located there do not receive as much sunshine in the early morning and the late afternoon hours.